zestyxyz/docs-old/guides/for-creators/create-auction.md

 From the [Space](https://app.zesty.market/spaces) page, select the Space you want to create an auction with.

 Next, click on **Create Auction** under the Auctions section.
 The Auction calendar will pop-up.
-Then, choose your date(s) for the auction slot, set the amount of auction in USDC, and click on **Confirm**.

-*Note: *
+Afterwards:

+1. Choose a date or multiple dates for the auction slot.
+2. Set the USDC cost for the created auction slots
+3. Click **Confirm**

+*Note: You can set up multiple auction timeslots in a single trasnaciton*

 ![](../../.gitbook/assets/Space\_7.png)